factorly-dev/factorly/docs/getting-started.md

 names the exact key and the command to fix it.
 Run `factorly tools status` anytime to see which tools are healthy and which need credentials.

+Why a vault instead of an env var?
+Your agent never receives `GITHUB_TOKEN` — Factorly resolves the `{{vault:GITHUB_TOKEN}}` reference into the outbound request, and the agent only sees GitHub's response.
+See [Vault](vault.md) for the full model.

 ### When a blueprint needs OAuth

 Some services (Google, Microsoft, GitHub Apps) authenticate via OAuth